Skip to main content

 • “The graphics are fluid and colorful, and the screen can get pretty loaded with bullets and enemies at times without the slightest hint of slowdown or stuttering.”

-• “Thing is, while all is good and fun, towards the end and particularly in survival mode, things start to break down.
-The game is unable to process everything that's happening, and the FPS takes a significant hit on high-end PCs for what are supposed to be graphic-intensive games.”
+• “Towards the end and particularly in survival mode, the game struggles to process everything happening, causing FPS drops even on high-end PCs for a graphic-intensive game.”

 • music